 I think of myself as a bit of an expert at all thing tweeny, considering that, until my oldest’s birthday about 6 months ago, I lived with 2 of them.
 So this list comes directly from their sweet, little mouths.

-You’ll find several gifts for tween girls list ideas on-line but I’ve committed to be a little more realistic here.
-These items are things that my tweens and their friends actually would love to receive or already own and love.
+You’ll find several tween gifts for girls list ideas on-line but I’ve committed to be a little more realistic here.
+These items are things that my tweens girls and their friends actually would love to receive or already own and love.
 And we’re trying to stay on budget here too.
 We know you have other financial commitments so of the 45 ideas on this list only a couple wander into genuinely pricey territory.

 This post contains affiliate links at no cost to you so you know where to get all this cool stuff.